lucaspr0g/take-home-test/backend/src/README.md

 ## Running the Backend

+### 1. Start the backend
-To build the backend, navigate to the `src` folder and run:
+To start the backend, navigate to the `src` folder and run:
 ```sh
 dotnet build
 ```